-Apple scrap vinegar is a quick and easy way to turn apple scraps into apple cider vinegar (ACV).
-Apple cider vinegar can be used as a home remedy for everything from warts to acid reflux, and makes a tasty salad dressing.
+Apple scrap vinegar is a quick and easy way to turn apple scraps into homemade apple cider vinegar (ACV).
+Apple cider vinegar can be used as a home remedy for everything from warts to sunburn to acid reflux, and makes a tasty salad dressing.
 Homemade apple cider vinegar is not recommended for canning, because the pH will vary from batch to batch.
-If you wanted to create a homemade vinegar that was safe for canning, you'd need a pH of 2.4. (pH can be tested with a digital pH tester.)
+If you wanted to create a homemade vinegar that was safe for canning, you'd need a pH of 2.4.
+(You can test pH with a digital pH tester.)

 Apple Scrap Vinegar Recipe

-- Apple scraps – you may use cores, peels or even chunks of banged up apples.
+- Apple scraps, about a quart – you may use cores, peels or even chunks of banged up apples.
 Just don't use anything rotten or moldy.

 - 1/2 cup sugar (or honey)